How to charge an electric car if you don’t have a driveway

 Max lives in a flat and has no driveway or car parking space.

-Julia lives in a house with a driveway and has had a charger installed, powered by the Octopus Go tariff.
+Julia lives in a house with a driveway and has had a charger installed, powered by the Intelligent Octopus tariff.

 Max uses the UK’s public charging network to top up his electric car battery.
 He uses a variety of different chargers while he is out and about including charging on the street overnight, charging at his office, charging at public car parks and charging at the supermarket.